-- interest on investment purpose loans received is reported as payments for financial activities while the interest on loans for current activities (for working capital) is included in the operating activities; - interest received on overdue trade receivables is reported as receipts from customer in cash flows from operating activities; - interest received from bank deposits is included within cash flows from investing activities; - VAT paid on fixed assets purchased from foreign suppliers is presented on the line 'taxes paid' while that paid on assets purchased from local suppliers is presented as 'cash paid to suppliers' in the cash flows from operating activities as far as it represents a part of the operating flows of the Group companies and is recovered therewith in the respective period (month). - overdraft proceeds and payments are stated net by the Company. - permanently blocked funds for a period of more than 3 months are not treated as cash and cash equivalents. - proceeds under factoring agreements are stated within cash flows from financing activities.
+- cash proceeds from customers and cash paid to suppliers are presented at gross amount, including value added tax (20%); - interest on investment purpose loans received is reported as payments for financial activities while the interest on loans for current activities (for working capital) is included in the operating activities; - interest received on overdue trade receivables is reported as receipts from customer in cash flows from operating activities; - interest received from bank deposits is included within cash flows from investing activities; - VAT paid on fixed assets purchased from foreign suppliers is presented on the line 'taxes paid' while that paid on assets purchased from local suppliers is presented as 'cash paid to suppliers' in the cash flows from operating activities as far as it represents a part of the operating flows of the Group companies and is recovered therewith in the respective period (month). - overdraft proceeds and payments are stated net by the Company. - permanently blocked funds for a period of more than 3 months are not treated as cash and cash equivalents. - proceeds under factoring agreements are stated within cash flows from financing activities.

-2.20.
+2.19.
 Trade and other payables

 Trade and other current amounts payable are carried to the consolidated financial statements at original invoice amount (acquisition cost), which is the fair value of the consideration to be paid in the future for goods and services received.
-In case of payments deferred over a period exceeding the common credit terms, where no additional interest payment has been envisaged or the interest considerably differs from the common market interest rates, the payables are initially valued at their fair value based on their present value at a discount rate applicable for the Group, and subsequently - at amortised cost (Note 2.26).
+In case of payments deferred over a period exceeding the common credit terms, where no additional interest payment has been envisaged or the interest considerably differs from the common market interest rates, the payables are initially valued at their fair value based on their present value at a discount rate applicable for the Group, and subsequently - at amortised cost (Note 2.25).

-2.21.
+2.20.
 Interest-bearing loans and other borrowings